Over the decades, there have been many ideas about what it means to “live well”; ultimately “good living” looks different for everyone.

 But when thinking about wellness, a holistic view provides a platform to start from, especially when thinking about goal setting for a healthy and meaningful life.

-This is where an adapted version of the Wheel of Life can be useful, to incorporate the Dimensions of Wellness including other areas like occupation, finances and spirituality.
+This is where an adapted version of the Wheel of Life can be useful, to incorporate the Dimensions of Wellness including other areas like occupation (contribution), finances (wealth£) and spirituality.
 The dimensions or “pillars” of wellness can form a circle, because they may each influence another, and are a way of thinking about our Big Picture Goals.

-There are many variations of this, and the Wheel of Life has long been used as a coaching tool to help people move forward and achieve success.
-The version I’ve created includes a number of different areas aligned with the Circle of Wellness that can also be used to create a Vision Board.
+There are many variations of the Wheel of Life and it has long been used as a coaching tool to help people move forward and achieve success.
+This version includes a number of different areas aligned with the Circle of Wellness that can also be used to create a Vision Board.
+All of this also includes dimensions of safety.

 How to Use this Wheel of Life

-Just because you score lower in one area also doesn’t mean that has to be your focus – you decide what will work for you.
+It’s important to note that it you score lower in one area of wellness, this doesn’t mean that has to be your focus – you decide what will work for you.
 Example: let’s say you score six on physical health and four on psychological health, and would ideally like to achieve an eight in both.
 You might decide to prioritise your physical health, perhaps by starting Yoga, which in turn improves your psychological health.

 Develop a plan with helpful timeframes and don’t forget to include what resources you may need – whether that’s talking to a friend, borrowing a book from the library, or starting a new course – to help you get ahead.

-Here are some ideas (included in the Vision Board activity too) suggesting how you can work with each dimension:
+Here are some ideas (included in the Vision Board activity too) suggesting how you can work with each dimension, remembering also the role of safety.

-• Psychological – this may mean looking at the way you think and whether or not you have a noisy inner critic.
+- Mindset (incl.
+Psychological) – this may mean looking at the way you think and whether or not you have a noisy inner critic.
 How do you speak to yourself when you make a mistake and what changes can you make to treat yourself more kindly?
-(All humans make mistakes, so learning self-compassion can be key).
+(All humans make mistakes, so learning self-compassion can be key)

-• Spiritual – this is not always about religion, it might be about where you feel most connected.
+- Spiritual (incl.
+Purpose and Passion) – this is not always about religion, it might be about where you feel most connected.
 It might also include setting an intention to meditate more, spend time in nature or improve your Spiritual Intelligence (SQ).
 What connects you to the world around you?
-This might also include your sense of purpose which isn’t always about what you get paid for (although it might be).
+This might also include your sense of purpose which isn’t always about what you get paid for (although it might be); being of service can be an incredibly healing and spiritual experience.
 Perhaps think about when you feel what Mihaly Csikszentmihalyi popularly referred to as “flow”, the state of being “in the zone”.
 This might be when organising a family get together or engaging in a favourite sport.
 What are you doing when you feel fulfilled or as if “time flies”?

-You may also now wish to include Environmental in your Wheel of Life, if you want to be more eco-friendly.
-Environmental might also include ethical choices when, for example, buying food, clothes or when travelling, but it might also include our literal environment.
+- Environmental can include whether you’re eco-friendly, and whether you make ethical choices for example when buying food, clothes or when travelling – but it might also include our literal environment.
 For example is your living space cluttered?
 Does it feel like a sanctuary?
 What can you to do improve this if needed?
+Is the environment and spaces you occupy themselves healthy, or is there a culture of bullying, racism or misogyny?

 The Wheel of Life activity, aligned with the Circle of Wellness this way, recognises that our well-being is inter-connected and that you can set goals based on which areas you may want to prioritise, and these may change over time.
 You can revisit the wheel when you need, in the same way as you can redesign your Vision Board as and when it’s helpful or adjust your goals as life changes.
 The important thing is not to put yourself under so much pressure that it takes you off course or slows you down.
 See the Wheel of Life instead as a springboard to take you towards the life you want to life.